d-bl/inkscape-bobbinlace/Ground-from-Template.md

 Intro
 =====

-A couple of extensions generates patterns for bobbin lace grounds: pair diagrams that can serve as prickings.
+A couple of extensions generate patterns for bobbin lace grounds: pair diagrams that can serve as prickings.
 One extension generates straight patches from templates, another other wraps the patterns around a circle.
 The templates come with the [installation] package.